U.S. Department of Commerce Unveils New AI Safety Guidelines and Tools to Enhance Trust and Security

 In News

-The U.S. Department of Commerce has unveiled a series of new measures aimed at enhancing the safety, security, and trustworthiness of artificial intelligence (AI) systems.
-This announcement, marking 270 days since President Biden’s Executive Order on AI, includes the release of guidance documents, software tools, and updates on patent subject matter eligibility, reflecting the administration’s comprehensive approach to AI regulation.
+The U.S. Department of Commerce unveiled measures to improve the safety, security, and trustworthiness of artificial intelligence (AI) systems.
+This announcement, made 270 days after President Biden’s Executive Order on AI, included new guidance documents, software tools, and updates on patent subject matter eligibility.
+Together, these steps reflected the administration’s wide-ranging approach to AI regulation.

-In addition to these resources, NIST has introduced the AI RMF Generative AI Profile, a guide to help organizations identify and manage the unique risks associated with generative AI.
-This document outlines 12 specific risks, including the potential for generating misinformation and facilitating cybersecurity attacks.
-It offers a detailed action plan for developers to mitigate these risks, aligning with the broader goals of NIST’s AI Risk Management Framework.
+In addition, NIST has introduced the AI RMF Generative AI Profile.
+This guide helps organizations identify and manage unique risks linked to generative AI.
+It outlines 12 specific risks, such as the potential to generate misinformation or aid in cybersecurity attacks.
+The profile also provides a detailed action plan for developers to mitigate these risks.
+It aligns directly with the broader goals of NIST’s AI Risk Management Framework.

 The Secure Software Development Practices for Generative AI and Dual-Use Foundation Models (NIST Special Publication 800-218A) further complements these efforts by providing guidance on secure software development practices.
 This publication emphasizes the importance of safeguarding the data used to train AI systems, highlighting strategies to detect and prevent issues like data poisoning and bias.